AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 ### <a id="remove-class"></a> ⚡️ remove-class

-Removes class from DOM nodes.
-Will run only once after page load.
+Removes the specified classes from DOM notes.
+This scriptlet runs only once after the page load (DOMContentLoaded).

 **Syntax**
 ```
-example.org#%#//scriptlet("remove-attr", classes[, selector])
+example.org#%#//scriptlet("remove-class", classes[, selector])
 ```

-- `classes` - required, class or list of classes separated by '|'
+- `classes` — required, class or list of classes separated by '|';
-- `selector` - optional, CSS selector, specifies nodes from which classes will be removed;
+- `selector` — optional, CSS selector, specifies DOM nodes from which the classes will be removed;
 if there is no selector, every class independently will be removed from all nodes which has one

 **Examples**